Blog

 • Installation might be slightly more complex as it involves fixing handles on both sides of the door.

-4. Flush handles
+4. Flush Handles

 Where they shine: